-Provided, further, the Mayor or Mayor pro-tempore is empowered to make immediate expenditures of public moneys, or to contract on behalf of the City for materials or services necessary to safeguard life or property, whenever the Governor of the State of California, the President of the United States, or other designated State or Federal authorities have declared the City, or an area in which the City is included, to be a disaster area, or said persons have declared a state of emergency to exist, or other similar designation.
-(As Amended 1967)
+Provided further, the Mayor or Mayor pro tempore is empowered to make immediate expenditures of public moneys or to contract on behalf of the City for materials or services necessary to safeguard life or property whenever the Governor of the State of California, the President of the United States, or other designated State or Federal authorities have declared the City, or an area in which the City is included, to be a disaster area, or said persons have declared a state of emergency to exist or other similar designation.
+(Amended 1971)

-Section 42.
-PUBLIC IMPROVEMENTS AND STREET WORK: All public improvements, including the improving, widening, opening, extending and closing of streets, lanes, or alleys, may be done and made in pursuance of the general laws of the state or procedure ordinances adopted by the Council or the electors, and the whole or any portion of the cost thereof paid out of the city treasury or assessed on the property fronting on the improvement, or the district of lands benefited.
+Section 30.
+PUBLIC IMPROVEMENTS AND STREET WORK: All public improvements, including the improving, widening, opening, extending and closing of streets, lanes, or alleys may be done and made in pursuance of the general laws of the State or procedural ordinances adopted by the Council or the electors, and the whole or any portion of the cost thereof paid out of the City treasury or assessed on the property fronting on the improvement or the district of lands benefitted.

-Section 43.
-FRANCHISES: Every franchise or privilege to construct, maintain, or operate, any means or method of transportation in or over any street, lane, alley, or other public place within the city, or to lay pipes or conduits, or erect poles or wires or other structures in or across any such public way or place, for the transmission of gas, electricity, or other commodity, or for the use of public property or places now or hereafter owned by the city, shall be granted under and in pursuance of the general laws of the state relating to the granting of franchises; provided, no new franchise or the renewal of an existing franchise shall be granted except upon the condition that at least two per cent of the gross annual receipts derived from the use of such franchise shall be paid to the city.
+Section 31.
+FRANCHISES: Every franchise or privilege to construct, maintain, or operate any means or method of transportation in or over any street, lane, alley or other public place within the City, or to lay pipes or conduits, or erect poles or wires or other structures in or across any such public way or place for the transmission of gas, electricity or other commodity, or for the use of public property or places now or hereafter owned by the City shall be granted under and in pursuance of the general laws of the State relating to the granting of franchises; provided, no new franchise or the renewal of an existing franchise shall be granted except upon the condition that at least two percent of the gross annual receipts derived from the use of such franchise shall be paid to the City.
 In all cases the applicant for a franchise shall advance the cost of advertising the same.

-Every such franchise shall require the grantee thereof to agree to a joint use of its property with others, wherever practicable, and nothing herein shall be construed as prohibiting the Council from requiring other conditions in granting the same not inconsistent with the constitution and general laws.
-No franchise or privilege so granted shall be sold, leased, assigned, or otherwise alienated, without the express consent of the Council given by ordinance and subject to referendum.
+Every such franchise shall require the grantee thereof to agree to a joint use of its property with others wherever practicable and nothing herein shall be construed as prohibiting the Council from requiring other conditions in granting the same not inconsistent with the Constitution and general laws.
+No franchise or privilege so granted shall be sold, leased, assigned or otherwise alienated without the express consent of the Council given by ordinance and subject to referendum.

-Section 44.
-FRANCHISE REQUIRED WHEN: No person, firm, or corporation shall exercise any franchise or privilege, except to the extent he or it may be entitled to do so by the constitution of the state or of the United States, in, upon, under, over, or along any street, public way, or public place in the city without having first obtained a grant therefore as provided in this charter and by general law.

-Section 45.
-INALIENABLE RIGHTS OF CITY: The rights of the city in and to its waterfront, wharf property, land under water, public landings, wharves, and docks, are hereby declared inalienable.
+Section 32.
+FRANCHISE REQUIRED WHEN: No person, firm or corporation shall exercise any franchise or privilege except to the extent he or it may be entitled to do so by the Constitution of the State or of the United States, in, upon, under, over or along any street, public way, or public place in the City without having first obtained a grant therefor as provided in this Charter and by general law.
+Section 33.
+INALIENABLE RIGHTS OF CITY: The rights of the City in and to its waterfront, wharf property, land under water, public landings, wharves, and docks, are hereby declared inalienable.

-Section 46.
-BUDGET: Not later than thirty days before the time for fixing the annual tax levy, the City Manager shall submit to the Council an estimate of the expenditures and revenues of the city departments for the ensuing year.
-This estimate shall be compiled from detailed information obtained from the several departments on uniform blanks to be furnished by the manager.
-The classification of the estimate of expenditures shall be as nearly uniform as possible and shall give in parallel columns the following information:
+Section 34.
+BUDGET: Not later than thirty days before the time for fixing the annual tax levy, the City Manager shall submit to the Council an estimate of the expenditures and revenues of the City departments for the ensuing year.
+This estimate shall be compiled from detailed information obtained from the several departments.
+(Amended 1971)